Active-DVI |

 During the show you can annotate your slides, entering the scratching mode.
 There are two modes, one for writing characters (the writing mode, entered by pressing s during the show) and the other to draw lines or figures on the slides (the drawing mode, entered by pressing S).
 In each of this modes, you can enter the scratch setting mode to set various properties of the scratching process.
 See the relevant key bindings for writing mode and drawing mode in the appendix.

-5.10 Creating events from the LATEX source file
+directly from within the LATEX source file with commands

 \advipushkeys{"q"}